What You’ll Study

 The government of the city of Buenos Aires, in an effort to further promote international students coming to study in the city, is offering the possibility of completing an internship within a city office.
 A tutor will be assigned to interns to them during their professional experience and help them to build professional skills!
 This is an incredible chance to gain working experience abroad, and add an international professional experience to a participant's resume.

-Here are some basic details about the internship option:
+Below please find basic details about the internship option:

 1) Participants will complete a professional internship for 24 hours/week for a total of two months.
 Participants will be assigned a tutor during the internship and will receive weekly support and guidance.